HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 analysts: [jrharalson, rockeynebhwani]
 editors: [bazzadp]
 translators: []
 rockeynebhwani_bio: Rockey Nebhwani is an independent consultant who has worked in retail and ecommerce since 2001 and has extensive experience in the industry working with retailers like Amazon, Wal-Mart, Tesco, M&S, Safeway etc. across US and UK.
-Rockey is an occasioanl speaker at ecommerce events and also tweets at <a href="https://twitter.com/rnebhwani">@rnebhwani</a>.
+Rockey is an occasional speaker at ecommerce events and also tweets at <a href="https://twitter.com/rnebhwani">@rnebhwani</a>.
 #jrharalson_bio: TODO
 discuss: 2052
 results: https://docs.google.com/spreadsheets/d/1Hvsh_ZBKg2vWhouJ8vIzLmp0nLIMzrT2mr6RQbIkxqY/
 queries: 16_Ecommerce
 featured_quote: Covid-19 massively accelerated the growth of ecommerce in 2020 and lot of smaller players had to establish online presence quickly and had to find ways to continue trading during lockdowns.
-Platforms like WooCommerce/Shopify/Wix/BigCommerce played very important role in bringing more and more small businesses online.
+Platforms like WooCommerce / Shopify / Wix / BigCommerce played very important role in bringing more and more small businesses online.
 Covid-19 also saw launch of D2C (direct to consumer) offerings by brand and this is expected to increase in future.
 featured_stat_1: 21.27%
 featured_stat_label_1: Mobile sizes identified as ecommerce sites
 featured_stat_2: 5.19%